Majors must take a minimum of 10 courses and may take a maximum of 14 courses. Advanced Placement credits do not count toward that total.

 - War and Memory.

 With the assistance of a faculty advisor in the department, each student submits a rationale and a course plan during the fall semester of the junior year.
 The course plan must include four courses that can be clustered within the chosen theme.
 One of these four courses may be at the 100 level; one of these four must be at the 300 or 400 level.
 The theme must incorporate more than one geographic area.
-The Historian’s Craft course cannot be included in one’s thematic concentration.
+The Historian’s Craft course cannot be included in one’s global theme.
 (A list of courses that address each of these themes is available online and can be accessed from the department’s home page; copies are also available in the Department office.)

 - Fourth-year majors will not be admitted to 100-level courses, except with special permission from the Department Chair.

 - Transfer students and students who study away may receive credit toward the major for up to four history courses if they are away for a year or up to two history courses if they are away for a semester.
 Courses taken elsewhere must be approved by the History department for credit toward the major.